Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-55-reinvention.md

 Vemik gave a soft, satisfied, deeply confident hoot.
 “My knives are the best, and everyone knows it.”
 He glanced over his shoulder to make sure his apprentice was keeping the forge hot enough.
 Satisfied with what he saw, he nodded and turned back to Yan.
 “I have enough steel now.
 Just need to shape it and a few other things.
 Special tricks.”

 “Special tricks?”
 Yan would have liked to grapple him and squeeze one or two of those secrets out of him, but he was having fun courting a woman from Suk’s tribe, Yoonee.
 A rare beauty, but she actually *enjoyed* bathing in water, which was just **strange.** She must have got it from the Humans.
-If he went to see her while covered in soot and grime like Vemik, she’d make him---ugh—*wash* before she let him touch her.
+If he went to see her while covered in soot and grime like Vemik, she’d make him - ugh—*wash* before she let him touch her.

 Yan didn’t like the way water made him itchy.
 And the less said about *soap* the better.